EclecticTaco/pazaak/pazaak/README.md

     * Refactor Card and PickCards to dynamically render instead of hardcoding and repeating
     * Move all state to Redux
     * Move even handlers to a enclosing DIV tag instead of on the Card component
+    * Move num generator func to a utils folder

 ## Stretch Goals
     1. Limited pool of initial starting cards